College of Business > About > Centers & Institutes > Institute for Business & Professional Ethics > Fellowships & Scholarships

 Wicklander Fellowship

-The Wicklander Fellowship is awarded annually to two full-time DePaul faculty members who demonstrate an interest in applied or professional ethics as these topics relate to their particular field of research.
+The Wicklander Fellowship is awarded annually to full-time DePaul faculty members who demonstrate an interest in applied or professional ethics as these topics relate to their particular field of research.
 Past fellows have included faculty from accountancy, law, management, philosophy, religious studies, political science, communication, public service management, and professional and continuing studies.
 We accept applications from faculty in any department at DePaul.

 You may view the list of our Wicklander Fellow alumni here